briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 The original code point data has been broken up into 3 pieces: 2 bits are in the first byte, 6 bits are in the second byte, and 6 bits are in the third byte.
 The bits with gray backgrounds make up the UTF-8 metadata.
-The 2 white bits in the first byte are unused, since we only needed 14 bits to store this value.
+The 2 white bits in the first byte are unused, since we only need 14 bits to store this value.

 To decode this code point, we start by checking the first byte.
 Since it starts